-- IMPORTANT: For initial testing of your Skycut, it is highly recommended that the test pen be used until you know, with certainty, where shapes will draw. - Click on the Connection tab and verify that Skycut V24 is selected under Current Cutter.
-If not, select it from the drop-down menu.
-Under Port Type, select Windows Port.
-Mark the option for Port and then select U Disk from the drop-down menu:
+- For initial testing of your Skycut, it is highly recommended that the test pen be used until you know, with certainty, where shapes will draw. - After you have entered the settings you plan to use, click on Done and the Vinyl Spooler window will close. - Again, click on the Cut, Plot & Engrave Tools icon (6th from the left on the upper middle task bar) and, this time, select Send to Cutter. - The following window opens.

-• Click on Done at the bottom of the Vinyl Spooler window and you will be returned to the Send to be Cut window.
 More about the settings on the left side of the window will be covered in Section 2.03.
-For now, just note where your shape will draw relative to the material and how to initiate the exporting of the PLT file:
+For now, just note where your shape will cut relative to the material and how to initiate the exporting of the PLT file: